 Although USB lights are convenient, consider purchasing something with replaceable batteries or a long-lasting charge – you don’t want to be caught out.
 This way, if the lights are running low, you can drop by a service station and either buy some batteries or find a powerpoint to plug into.

 Many bikepacking bags and pannier racks will have a spot specifically for light mounting.

 Another light worth considering is a head torch which can prove to be a handy addition when preparing food or navigating around your campsite when the sun goes down!

 As you will be confronted with a brief stint of self-sufficiency, don’t let your trip be stifled by something as simple as a flat tyre or a loose bolt.

-Short of packing a small workshop, prepare for everyday problems by ensuring the following have a spot in one of your bag.
+Short of packing a small workshop, prepare for everyday problems by ensuring the following items have a spot in one of your bags.